YvanGuidoin/CV-Test-Site/README.md

 ### Site

-The site is an [Angular 2](https://angular.io/) project made with System.js, [Angular 2 Material](https://github.com/angular/material2) and [Angular 2 Flex Layout](https://github.com/angular/flex-layout).
+The site is an [Angular 2](https://angular.io/) project made with [Webpack 2](https://webpack.js.org/), [Angular 2 Material](https://material.angular.io/) and [Angular 2 Flex Layout](https://github.com/angular/flex-layout).
 The files are made accessible using a Nginx instance.

 Package management was made using [Yarn](https://yarnpkg.com/).